rischo32/VECTAETOS/Core/README.md

 The Simulation Vortex does not decide.
 The Simulation Vortex does not select.
 The Simulation Vortex does not optimize.
-The Simulation Vortex does not repair Î¦.
+The Simulation Vortex does not repair Phi.
 The Simulation Vortex does not mutate epistemic ontology.

 Audit layers observe only.